ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 ## Changing the System Service Tools (SST) and Dedicated Service Tools (DST) passwords
 {: #sst-dst}

 By default, the SST and DST passwords are expired.
-To change the password, you need to boot into DST by changing the `SYSVAL QIPLTYPE` to **1** and redoing an IPL.
+To change the password, you need to boot into DST by changing the `SYSVAL QIPLTYPE` value to **1** and redoing an IPL.

 ![Changing the system value](./images/terminal-ibmi-ipl.png "Changing the system value"){: caption="Figure 5.
 Changing the system value" caption-side="bottom"}

-When you IPL back up to the operating system (OS), change the `QIPLTYPE` back to **0**.
+After you IPL, change the `QIPLTYPE` value back to **0**.

 ## Using SSH tunneling to allow ACS to connect over the public IP
 {: #ssh-tunneling}